the best perfumes

 leather

-Aquatic/aromatic: One of the finest in this category is Cap d’Antibes by Eight & Bob – marine notes with fruity sweetness, mint, violet leaf and herbs.
-A brighter, softer alternative from the same house is Pure Vienne.
+Aquatic/aromatic: Cap d’Antibes from Eight & Bob is one of the finest interpretations, combining marine notes with fruity sweetness, mint, violet leaf and herbs.
+A lighter alternative from the same house is Pure Vienne.